moorechow/pyRevit/4addingscriptsandtabs.md

 ## Library Extensions

-Library extensions are create to share IronPython modules between all extensions.
-They're in essence module packages.
-Some users might decide to develop an IronPython library (e.g. RevitPythonWrapper) that other users can use in their tools and benefit from.
+Library extensions are created to share IronPython modules between all extensions.
+They're in essence IronPython module packages.
+Some users might decide to develop an IronPython library (e.g. [RevitPythonWrapper Library](http://revitpythonwrapper.readthedocs.io/)) that other users can use in their tools and benefit from.

 Library extensions are identified by `.lib` postfix.
 The library extension folder address will be added to the `sys.path` of all the other extensions by the loader.

-You can install the RevitPythonWrapper package which is a library extension and see how it works.
+You can install the **RevitPythonWrapper** package (which is a library extension) through the pyRevit Extensions tool, and see how it works.